Graphing, homotopy groups of spheres, and spaces of long links and knots: Bijectivity of graphing in a range

 Our strategy for proving the latter statement is to first separate knotting and braiding phenomena, and then translate braiding phenomena into Whitehead products on wedges of spheres.
-There is a map

-given by viewing an embedding as a smooth map and projecting onto the first $n-p_1$ coordinates.
-We claim that $r$ has a section up to homotopy.
-Indeed, by a slight abuse of notation, let $G$ be the map
+From Lemma \ref{L:HtpyRetract}, we have a retraction